 Our Financial Strategy is informed by the priorities in it.
-Individual service plans and targeted delivery plans / policies and strategies, such as the Jobs and Growth Strategy for Pendle, identify in more detail how we intend to achieve our priority outcomes.
+Individual service plans and targeted delivery plans/policies and strategies, such as the Jobs and Growth Strategy for Pendle and our Digital Strategy, identify in more detail how we intend to achieve our priority outcomes.